Skill Demand Index

 Which roles need Data Mining most:

-Other positions drive 40% of demand.
-Data Analysis and Data Science / ML also frequently list Data Mining as a requirement.
-Skills commonly paired with Data Mining include Data Analysis and SQL.
+Data Science / ML positions drive 44% of demand.
+Other and Data Analysis also frequently list Data Mining as a requirement.
+Skills commonly paired with Data Mining include Statistical Analysis and Data Analysis.

 Depth Level Distribution